slashinfty/bracketeer/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **If possible, please upload the json of your tournament!**
+You can use !json to get a copy if the tournament is active.

 **Describe the bug**
 A clear and concise description of what the bug is.